Home

 Therefore, product development involves the product, the market and the business or organization.

-Each phase needs to have sign-off by the owner and the key management team.
+It's important that each phase of development has sign-off by the business owner and the management team.

 Sometimes in small business that means it is an owner-only decision.
-You may want to take your idea to a peer review by non competing businesses that you have built through your business networking - something I highly recommend you do.)
+If you find it difficult to make a decision between two paths (or products), you may want to take your idea to a peer review by non competing businesses that you have built through your business networking connections (something I highly recommend you do).

 Often a result of brainstorming.
 Sometimes a result of customer or supplier feedback.
 Sometimes brand new and innovative; sometimes an extension an existing product or product line; sometimes it can be a minor change that results in a repositioning.
 If an idea is of interest to you and/or your team, move it to the next phase.